Walking Mini Breaks 2026

 A weekend that combines 2 of the classic ridge scrambles in the Lake District.

 On Saturday we will climb Helvellyn via Striding Edge, probably the most famous ‘scramble’ in the Lake District.
 The descent is likely to be via the neighbouring edge of Swirral which leads to the remote summit of Catstycam.
-The following day we will scramble over Sharp Edge to the summit of Blencathra.
-Many believe that Sharp Edge is more challenging than Striding Edge.
-It is an easy return via the idyllic Scales Tarn.
+The following day we will scramble over Halls Fell Edge to the summit of Blencathra, in my opinion the finest route to the finest mountain in the Lake District.

 Follow the link for Full Details of “The Edges” Weekender